codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 max-width="80%"
 %}

 Once you drop the release you will also see the promotion dialog.

+{% include
+image.html
+lightbox="true"
+file="/images/kubernetes-helm/promotion/promote-settings.png"
+url="/images/kubernetes-helm/promotion/promote-settings.png"
+alt="Promotion Settings"
+caption="Promotion Settings"
+max-width="40%"
+%}

+All fields here will be auto-filled according to the Helm release that you dragged.
+You can also choose a custom pipeline (see below) for the promotion if you don't want to use the default one.

-From here you can override the chart values, import a specific shared configuration or add new values.
+By clicking the *Variables* button you can override the chart values, import a specific shared configuration or add new values.

 {% include
 image.html